Introduction

 Corporate social responsibility revolves around four basic theories which will include social contract theory (contractual relation), social justice theory (equitable distribution of resources), rights theory rights of community where the company is operating) and deontological theory.

-Rights theory: This theory deals concentrate in rights of various members of the society like human rights and other rights.
+- Rights theory: This theory deals concentrate in rights of various members of the society like human rights and other rights.
 Corporate managers should not interfere with property rights and human rights of members of the society.
+Corporation will have property rights should not be used to affect the rights of employees, and the local community.

 Stakeholder’s theory